kadir014/nova-physics/docs/reference/shape.rst

 Methods
 =======

-.. doxygenfunction:: nv_CircleShape_new
+.. doxygenfunction:: nvCircleShape_new

-.. doxygenfunction:: nv_PolygonShape_new
+.. doxygenfunction:: nvPolygonShape_new

-.. doxygenfunction:: nvShapeFactory_Rect
+.. doxygenfunction:: nvRectShape_new

-.. doxygenfunction:: nvShapeFactory_Box
+.. doxygenfunction:: nvBoxShape_new

-.. doxygenfunction:: nvShapeFactory_NGon
+.. doxygenfunction:: nvNGonShape_new

-.. doxygenfunction:: nvShapeFactory_ConvexHull
+.. doxygenfunction:: nvConvexHullShape_new

 .. doxygenfunction:: nvShape_free